-PacificSource is the health insurance provider to graduate employees.
-Partners and dependents able to enroll at no extra cost.
+PacificSource is the health insurance provider to graduate employees at OSU.
+Partners and dependents are able to enroll as well.
 This is the link to the full medical and vision benefits handbook, dental coverage, and a quick summary.

 You may find it useful to activate and check out your PacificSource InTouch profile at this link.
 This is your online portal for your health insurance information, including coverage and benefits explanations for every visit you make.
 You can use it to print new ID cards, download useful documents, view deductibles, find service providers in-network, and more.

 CGE Structure and Contract Gains

 From members come elected department stewards, as well as caucuses and committees that guide and inform all the union does.
 These groups inform the executive council, a team of elected leaders who maintain operations and long-term plans.
 Staff are supervised by the executive council, but hold no decision making authority.

 Members like you set the priorities we have fought for and won as employees.
-Everything from healthcare, fee coverage, tuition waivers, transparent and competitive salaries, protections for international and LGBTQIA2+ employees, and a formal legal process to resolve workplace issues all came from membership.
+Everything from healthcare, fee coverage, tuition waivers, transparent and competitive salaries, protections for international and LGBTQIA2+ employees, and a formal legal process to resolve workplace issues all came from members like you.
 Join your union to keep us pushing for improvements for employees today and into the future.

 Join Your Union - Membership Info